revou-fsse-1/w0-my-profile-rioyulinanda/README.md

 # Rio Yulinanda Profile

+> This is an assignment example for "My Profile"

 ## My Bio

-> Hi I'm Rio.
+Hi I'm Rio.
 Currenly I am working as a Pastry Chef.

 ![Rio Yulinanda Photo](/assets/resize.jpg)